Jackfruit: Etymology and taxonomy

-The name jackfruit comes from Portuguese jaca added by physician and naturalist Garcia de Orta in his 1563 book Colóquios dos simples e drogas da India.
-In turn, jaca is derived from the Malayalam word ചക്ക chakka, when the Portuguese arrived in India at Calicut on the Malabar Coast in 1499.
-Later the Malayalam name chakka was recorded by Hendrik van Rheede (1636–1691) in the third volume of Hortus Malabaricus.
-Henry Yule translated Hendrik's book in Jordanus Catalani's Mirabilia descripta: the wonders of the East.
-The Malayalam ചക്ക chakka is derived from the Proto-Dravidian root kā(y) ("fruit, vegetable").
+The name jackfruit comes from Portuguese jaca first mentioned by physician and naturalist Garcia de Orta in his 1563 book Colóquios dos simples e drogas da India.
+Jaca is derived from the Malayalam word chakka, which is used to refer to the fruit in the Malabar region of India as mentioned by Hendrik van Rheede (1636–1691) in the third volume of Hortus Malabaricus.
+It is derived from the Proto-Dravidian root kā(y) meaning fruit or vegetable.

-Centuries later, botanist Ralph Randles Stewart suggested it was named after William Jack (1795–1822), a Scottish botanist who worked for the East India Company in Bengal, Sumatra, and Malaya.
+In 1984, Ralph Randles Stewart suggested that it might have been named after botanist William Jack (1795–1822), a Scottish botanist who worked for the East India Company in Bengal, Sumatra, and Malaya.